Stephen Balch

 Stephen H. Balch is an American conservative scholar and higher education reformer.
 He was the founding president of the National Association of Scholars from 1987 to 2009.

-Biography

-Early life
+Early life and education

 Balch was born on January 31, 1944, into a Jewish family and grew up in Brooklyn, New York City.
-In 1979 he married Maria Schelz, and they have two children: Leah and Daniel.
+In 1979, he married Maria Schelz, and they have two children: Leah and Daniel.

-Education

 Balch received a bachelor's degree, magna cum laude, from Brooklyn College, City University of New York, in 1964.
 He received his master's degree (1967) and Ph.D.
 (1972) in political science from the University of California in Berkeley, where his dissertation supervisor was Nelson W. Polsby.
 It was during the Berkeley riots that he became a conservative.
 He now identifies as a Republican.